kspc0/helmholtz-x-TFD/README.md

 `~$ conda activate helmholtzx-env`
 create subfolders called "/Meshes", "/Results", "/InputFunctions" within each testcase folder:
 `~$ mkdir KornilovCase/{Meshes,Results,InputFunctions} RijkeTube/{Meshes,Results,InputFunctions}`
+also add the helmholtz-x-TFD directory to python path by adding this command
+`export PYTHONPATH="${PYTHONPATH}:/.../helmholtz-x-TFD"`
+in your `~/.bashrc` file, where you replace `/...` with the path to your directory

 ## Usage
 to compute derivatives for a testcase head to the corresponding folder: